Welcome to the Town of Porter Assessment Information Site

 The Assessor maintains the assessment roll – the document that contains every property’s assessment.
 The physical description or inventory, exemption information, and value estimate of every piece of real estate in the municipality is kept up-to-date.
-The information currently contained on this site is the 2016 Tentative Assessment Roll.
+The information currently contained on this site is the 2018 Final Assessment Roll.
 The roll is updated annually.
 The only changes that can be made after the filing of the tentative assessment roll (May 1st each year), are through the formal grievance process with the Board of Assessment Review.
 After the Board of Assessment Review (BAR) has acted on assessment complaints and ordered changes, the tentative roll is made final (July 1st each year).

 Assessors are interested only in fairly assessing property in their assessing unit.
 If your assessment seems correct but your tax bill still seems too high, the Assessor cannot change that.
 Grievances to the Assessor or the Board of Assessment Review must be about how the property is assessed.
 Complaints about high taxes should go directly to the taxing jurisdictions, such as the Town or Village Board, Lewiston Porter or Wilson School Boards, or the County Legislature - who set the tax rates.
 The Assessor does not set tax rates.

 WHAT KIND OF PROPERTY IS ASSESSED?
 All real property, commonly known as real estate, is assessed.
 Real property is defined as land and any permanent structures attached to it.
 Some examples of real property are houses, commercial buildings, vacant land, farms, etc.